lbauskar/java-pathfinding-visualizer/README.md

 # Pathfinding Visualizer

-This is an updated version of an old pathfinding visualizer I wrote in C++ a long-ish time ago.
+This is an updated version of an old pathfinding visualizer I wrote in C++ a long time ago.
 That program no longer works due to some linking mistakes I made with the SFML library.

 This new visualizer is written in Java, so I can keep the language fresh in my memory.